kinoai/MNIST-CNN/README.md

 # MNIST-CNN

-This is my implementation of the CNN.
-The project was done mainly for educational purposes and to make sure I have a good grasp on the basics of neural networks.
+A from-scratch implementation of the basic CNN architecture, developed by a Sekcja Sztucznej Inteligencji member Eldar Aliekpierov in 2023.

 # How does it work?